 Welcome to Wellington School

-...and thank you for taking the time to view our website.
-I would like to begin by saying what an absolute honour it is to assume the Headship of our Outstanding School, and I look forward to the challenge of maintaining the exceptional standards set by my predecessor, Mrs Armstrong, and moving Wellington forward in the future.
+Thank you for taking the time to view our website.
+I would like to begin by saying what an absolute honour it is to be the Headteacher of such an outstanding school.
+I relish the challenge of maintaining the exceptional standards established over many years and, indeed, moving Wellington forward in the future.

 We are proud of our school and the achievements of our students, and our success is reflected in our popularity.
-High levels of student attendance and above average academic achievement – both local and nationally – are a clear sign of the value students and parents place on the experience of being part of Wellington School.
+High levels of student attendance and above average academic achievement – compared to schools both locally and nationally – are a clear sign of the value students and parents place on the experience of being part of Wellington School community.

 We hope you enjoy our website and find it both informative and useful.